A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Generalized Law of Likelihood

-The original law of likelihood is restricted to a pair of simple hypotheses, while in practice the hypotheses of interest are often composite in nature, as is the case in dose-finding studies. \citet{b08} and \citet{zz13} independently propose the GLL, a generalization of the law of likelihood to accommodate composite hypotheses.
+The original law of likelihood is restricted to a pair of simple hypotheses, while in practice the hypotheses of interest are often composite in nature, as is the case in dose-finding studies. \citet{b08} and \citet{zz13} independently propose a generalization of the law of likelihood to accommodate composite hypotheses.
 Let $\Theta_1$ and $\Theta_2$ be subsets of $\Theta$.
-According to GLL, the observed data provide statistical evidence supporting the hypothesis $\theta\in\Theta_1$ over the hypothesis $\theta\in\Theta_2$ if $\sup L(\Theta_1):=\sup\{L(\theta):\theta\in\Theta_1\}>\sup L(\Theta_2)$, and the GLR, $\sup L(\Theta_1)/\sup L(\Theta_2)$, measures the strength of that evidence. \citet{zz13} provide an axiomatic development for the GLL, discuss the implications of the GLL, and show that the GLR has reasonable interpretations and properties.
-With composite hypotheses, the Bayes factor generally depends on the prior distribution of $\theta$, making it impossible to maintain the invariant Bayes factor interpretation of the LR.
+According to the generalized law of likelihood, the observed data provide statistical evidence supporting the hypothesis $\bmtheta\in\Theta_1$ over the hypothesis $\bmtheta\in\Theta_2$ if $\sup L(\Theta_1):=\sup\{L(\bmtheta):\bmtheta\in\Theta_1\}>\sup L(\Theta_2)$, and the GLR, $\sup L(\Theta_1)/\sup L(\Theta_2)$, measures the strength of that evidence. \citet{zz13} provide an axiomatic development for this generalization, discuss its practical implications, and show that the GLR has reasonable interpretations and properties.
+With composite hypotheses, the Bayes factor generally depends on the prior distribution of $\bmtheta$, making it impossible to maintain the invariant Bayes factor interpretation of the likelihood ratio.
 There are also pathological examples in which the (generalized) law of likelihood is of questionable value.
-Nonetheless, real life examples demonstrate that the GLR measures statistical evidence in a manner consistent with common statistical practice, at least in the context of clinical trials \citep[Section 3]{zz13}.
+Nonetheless, real life examples demonstrate that the GLR measures statistical evidence in a manner consistent with common statistical practice, at least in the context of late phase clinical trials \citep{zz13}.

-\subsection{Statistical Hypotheses}
+\section{Statistical Hypotheses}

-Let $p$ denote the true DLT rate of the current dose, and $\phi$ the target DLT rate, i.e., the highest DLT rate that is considered acceptable.
+Let $p$ denote the true DLT rate of the current dose, and $\phi$ the target DLT rate, i.e., the highest DLT rate that is considered tolerable.
 To choose an appropriate action (escalate, de-escalate, or stay) for the next step, we need to evaluate the available evidence with respect to two competing hypotheses:

 If $H_1$ is known to be true, the correct action is to escalate to the next higher dose.
 If $H_2$ is known to be true, the correct action is to de-escalate to the next lower dose.
-If the true value of $p$ is known, there is no need to stay at the current dose because there is nothing more to learn (as far as DLT is concerned).